manosmiras/Moirai/Readme.md

 # Moirai
-A game engine built with OpenGL and C++.
+A real time renderer built with OpenGL and C++.

 ## Getting started
 1. Clone the project